LLM.js — Universal LLM Interface

 export GROQ_API_KEY=...

-For local models like llamafile and Ollama, ensure an instance is running.
+For local models like Ollama, no API key is needed, just ensure an instance is running.

 The simplest way to call LLM.js